HR Metrics: Everything You Need to Know

-- Ratio of offer acceptance, which calculates how many people offered a job accept versus how many decline the position
+- Ratio of offer acceptance - calculates how many people offered a job accept versus how many decline the position

-- Performance management yield ratio that's above average, or how many people perform at a higher level based on the system for performance reviews.
+- Performance management yield ratio that's above average - how many people perform at a higher level based on the system for performance reviews

 - Percentage of performance goals met or exceeded

-- Percentage of receiving performance rating, which tells a number employees rated under a given score or rating system based on their performance evaluation (this number is then divided by the amount of employees to give the percentage)
+- Percentage of receiving performance rating - which tells the number employees rated under a given score or rating system based on their performance evaluation (this number is then divided by the number of employees to give the percentage)

 - Success of employee referral program